pityka/lamp/docs/docs/usage_overview.md

 # Overview

-Lamp's design closely follows the design of pytorch.
-It is organized into the following components:
+Lamp is organized into the following components:

 1. A native tensor library storing multidimensional arrays of numbers in off-heap (main or GPU) memory.
-This is in the `aten` package and in the class `lamp.STen`.
+This is in the `aten` package.
+2. A wrapper (`lamp.STen`) providing lexical scope based memory management to those off-heap tensors.
-2. An algorithm to compute partial derivatives of composite functions.
+3. An algorithm to compute partial derivatives of composite functions.
 In particular Lamp implements generic reverse mode automatic differentiation.
 This lives in the package `lamp.autograd`.
-3. A set of building blocks to build neural networks in the package `lamp.nn`.
+5. A set of building blocks to build neural networks in the package `lamp.nn`.
-4. Training loop and utilities to work with image and text data in `lamp.data`.
+6. Training loop and utilities to work with various kinds of data in `lamp.data`.

 # Building a classifier